JenishPraveenKumarG/invoice-extractor/README.md

+# Invoice Extractor using Gemini Pro Vision Generative AI Model

+## Overview
-Invoice Extractor using Gemini Pro Vision Generative AI Model This project utilizes the Gemini Pro Vision generative AI model to extract information from invoices.
-It's deployed using Streamlit, making it easy for anyone to clone and run on their local machine.
+This project leverages the Gemini Pro Vision generative AI model to extract information from invoices efficiently.
+The application is deployed using Streamlit, providing an intuitive and user-friendly interface for users to interact with the model.
+This setup makes it straightforward for anyone to clone the repository and run the application on their local machine.

-Steps to Run:
-1.Clone the Repository:

-git clone <repository-url>

-2.Install Requirements:

-pip install -r requirements.txt

-3.Run the Model:

-streamlit run app.py

-Additional Information:
-This application leverages advanced AI to extract invoice data accurately.
-It's designed for ease of use and can be run locally by following the steps above.
-Happy coding!
+## Features
+- **Automated Invoice Extraction**: Extracts key information such as invoice number, date, total amount, and vendor details from invoice documents.
+- **Streamlit Deployment**: Easy-to-use web interface powered by Streamlit, allowing users to upload invoices and view extracted information.
+- **Scalable and Extendable**: Designed to be scalable and easily extendable for additional features or integration with other systems.

+## Getting Started
+### Prerequisites
+- Python 3.7 or higher
+- Streamlit
+- Gemini Pro Vision API access

+### Configuration
+1. Obtain API access for the Gemini Pro Vision model and set up your API keys.
+2. Create a `.env` file in the project directory and add your API keys:

+## Usage
+1. Upload an invoice using the file uploader in the Streamlit interface.
+2. The application will process the invoice and display the extracted information.
+3. Review and export the extracted data as needed.